 American Ancestors provides access to more than 400 million U.S. and foreign records, including one of the most extensive online collections of early American records.
 Full-text issues of The Register and other New England Historical Genealogy Society publications are also accessible.
 American Ancestors is available for use in the History & Genealogy Department only.

 Resource for researching the individuals, regiments, and battles of the American Civil War, with indexed, searchable information on 4.3 million soldiers and thousands of battles, together with 15,000 photographs.
 From Alexander Street Press.
+Click here for a video tutorial about using this resource.

 Firsthand descriptions of historical characters and events, glimpses of daily life in the army, anecdotes about key events and personages, accounts of sufferings at home, a rich battles database and more.
 From Alexander Street Press.
+Click here for a video tutorial about using this resource.

 Covers more than 15,000 years of American Indian history and culture.
 More than 600 Native American groups represented.